UPDATE – JANUARY 2023

 - provide a sense of priority around the areas to explore

 - ultimately shape the scope and focus of the briefing.

-We are keen to hear directly from New Zealanders and stakeholders and appropriately consider Māori and Treaty interests.
-We seek your insight and input on this subject and your feedback on several key questions.
-Our goal is to produce a briefing that will be useful to anyone looking for future demand-based trends and opportunities for the food and fibre sector.
+We were keen to hear directly from New Zealanders and stakeholders and appropriately consider Māori and Treaty interests.
+We sought your insight and input on this subject and your feedback on several key questions.
+Our goal was to produce a briefing that will be useful to anyone looking for future demand-based trends and opportunities for the food and fibre sector.

-The future focus of this work aims to help MPI:
+The future focus of this work aimed to help MPI:

 - test assumptions that are influencing how policy and industry issues are being considered

 - explore beyond the assumed future to consider a much wider range of possible contexts